Thomas Fitzpatrick (pilot): Flights

-On October 4, 1958, just before 1 a.m., Fitzpatrick, again intoxicated, stole another plane from the same airfield and landed on Amsterdam and 187th street in front of a Yeshiva University building after another bar patron disbelieved his first feat.
+On October 4, 1958, just before 1 a.m., Fitzpatrick, again intoxicated, stole another plane from the same airfield, and landed on Amsterdam and 187th street in front of a Yeshiva University building, after another bar patron disbelieved his first feat.
 For his second stolen flight, Judge John A. Mullen sentenced him to six months in prison, stating, "Had you been properly jolted then, it's possible this would not have occurred a second time."
 Fitzpatrick said "it's the lousy drink" that caused him to attempt the stunt.

-Local resident Jim Clarke believed that Fitzpatrick's goal was to land on the field of George Washington High School.

 Personal life

-Fitzpatrick worked as a steamfitter with UA Local #638 of New York City for 51 years.
+Fitzpatrick worked as a steamfitter with the Enterprise association of steamfitters Local 638 of New York City & Long Island for 51 years.
 According to Fitzpatrick's brother, Fitzpatrick lied about his age in order to serve in World War II and joined the US Marine Corps at the age of 15, fighting in China.
-Before being discharged from the Marines two years after World War II, Fitzpatrick learned to fly a reconnaissance plane.
+Before being discharged from the Marines two years after World War II, Fitzpatrick learned to fly a reconnaissance aircraft.
 He then joined the US Army and was stationed in Japan.
 He was scheduled to return home when the Korean War began.
 Fitzpatrick became the first person from New York City to be wounded in Korea.
 According to one report, "he was wounded while driving an ammunition truck to rescue some American soldiers trapped by Communist fire".
 He received a Purple Heart for his service.
 He was a member of the Township of Washington Golden Seniors, Our Lady of Good Counsel Men's Group, VFW Post # 6192 of Washington Township and the China-Marines Organization.